 Lack and Oppenheim have still not explained why they sat on another one of the biggest stories of the decade just over a year ago: the “Access Hollywood” tape of Donald Trump making lewd comments about women.
 The tape of Trump caught on a hot mic was leaked from within NBC to The Washington Post's David Fahrenthold, who is Oppenheim's friend from prestigious Harvard University, where they worked as editors together on the student newspaper.

 In addition to refusing to air two of the biggest stories in recent memory, NBC News has had a variety of other high-profile issues lately.

-Among them, longtime “Today” star Lauer was fired for sexual misconduct; MSNBC admitted that star Chris Matthews had settled with a former producer who accused him of sexual harassment; NBC News fired Senior Vice President Matt Zimmerman after he had “engaged in inappropriate conduct with more than one woman” at the network; and the network fired “Morning Joe” regular Mark Halperin for sexual misconduct and suspended contributors Glenn Thrush and Harold Ford Jr., who had also been accused of inappropriate behavior with women.
+Among them, longtime “Today” star Lauer was fired for sexual misconduct; MSNBC admitted that star Chris Matthews had settled with a former producer who accused him of sexual harassment, and the network fired “Morning Joe” regular Mark Halperin for sexual misconduct and suspended contributors Glenn Thrush and Harold Ford Jr., who had also been accused of inappropriate behavior with women.

 NBC News did not respond to a request for comment.

 Fox News’ Morgan M. Evans contributed to this report.